Friday, 19 June 2015

 We needed more cash and someone told us there was a distributeur de billets next to the Quick restaurant, which we eventually found.

-Just opposite this was a piano, free for anyone to play, and it was being thrashed by an old maestro with flying coat-tails, the joyful sound filling the huge vaulted concourse.
+Just opposite this was a piano, free for anyone to play, and it was being thrashed into life by an old maestro with flying coat-tails, the joyful sound filling the huge vaulted concourse.

-It was bright and hot in Montpellier and we went to a brasserie outside the station to have a drink and watch the trams go by.
+It was hot and sunny in Montpellier and we went to a brasserie in the street outside to have a drink and watch the trams go by.

 At Nîmes there was another ominous wait, but after that we flew like a rocket over the Rhône to Lyon.